Out-of-equilibrium dynamics of quantum many-body systems with long-range interactions: Dynamical phases induced by periodic driving

 In conclusion, we note that several numerical studies of quench dynamics in long-range interacting chains with $2<\alpha\ll \infty$ suggested that magnetic ordering survives for surprisingly long times in the prethermal regime~\cite{zunkovic2016dynamical, vanderstraten2018quasiparticles, halimeh2017dynamical, liu2019confined}.
 This occurrence has been recently analytically understood in terms of a suppressed rate of formation of unbound domain walls~\cite{collura2022discrete}.
 Furthermore, the expected functional form of the lifetime of such dynamical long-range ordering as a function of the driving protocol and of $\alpha$ has been determined, predicting the possibility of having extremely long-lived order even at finite driving frequency~\cite{collura2022discrete}.
 When conditions for this phenomenon are met, signatures of dynamically stabilized ordered phases are expected to emerge even for $\alpha>2$.

 \summary{Due to the suppression of spin-wave populations in ordered phases, strong long-range interactions prevent heating and rather lead to prethermal regimes.
-Conversely, in driven systems with chaotic behavior for $\alpha=0$, spin-wave excitations display fast absorption of energy as $\alpha>0$. }
+In periodically driven systems, the occurrence of heating for $\alpha>0$ depends on the nature of phase-space trajectories in the classical limit $\alpha=0$: For regular dynamics, the system exhibits a Floquet-prethermal regime with suppressed heating, whereas, for chaotic trajectories, the system displays heating with fast absorption of energy.}